 Audio courtesy of the Federal Trade Commission

-On the other hand, you might get a call from a supposed SSA representative bearing good news — say, a cost-of-living increase in your benefits.
-To get the extra money, you just have to verify your name, date of birth and Social Security number.
+On the other hand, you might get a call from a supposed SSA representative bearing good news — say, an increase in your benefits.
+To get the extra money, you just have to pay a fee, or verify your name, date of birth and Social Security number.
 Armed with those identifiers, scammers can effectively hijack your account, asking SSA to change the address, phone number and direct deposit information on your record and thus diverting your benefits.

 Remember that the SSA will almost never contact you out of the blue.
 It will only text you if you've opted to receive notifications that way, or to verify your identity when you access your online My Social Security account.
+It will never threaten or pressure you to take immediate action.
 If you do owe the agency money — for a benefit overpayment, for example — you'll get an official letter outlining your payment options and appeal rights.
 With a little vigilance, it's not difficult to spot when a Social Security contact is a sham.

-- The caller asks for your Social Security number — again, something an actual SSA employee wouldn’t do.
+- The message asks for your Social Security number — again, something an actual SSA employee wouldn’t do.

-- A call, text or email threatens consequences such as arrest, loss of benefits or suspension of your Social Security number if you do not make an immediate payment by gift card, prepaid debit card, wire transfer or cryptocurrency.
+- It threatens consequences such as arrest, loss of benefits or suspension of your Social Security number if you do not make an immediate payment by gift card, prepaid debit card, wire transfer or cryptocurrency.

 - Do hang up if someone calls you out of the blue and claims to be from SSA.

 - Do be skeptical if a caller claims to be from Social Security's Office of the Inspector General.
 Scammers appropriate official-sounding and often actual government titles to make a ruse seem authentic.

 - Do set up a My Social Security account online and check it on a monthly basis for signs of anything unusual, even if you have not yet started collecting benefits.

 - Do install a robocall-blocking app on your smartphone, or sign up for a robocall-blocking service from your mobile network provider.